MediaComem/comem-webdev/subjects/git-intro/README.md

 #### Adding all changes

-Then tell Git to add all changes (additions, modifications and removals):
+You can tell Git to add all changes (additions, modifications and removals):

 ```bash
 $> git add --all .